Arlo and Janis by Jimmy Johnson for April 08, 2013

 26. Desert landscape

-doggiehouser about 11 years ago
+doggiehouser over 11 years ago

 I live in the desert with all kinds of critters and varments.
 If you put out a bird feeder the birds spill seeds.
 Spilled seeds attract pack rats.
 Pack rats attract snakes including rattlers.
 Rattlers bite and cause extreme pain and possible death if not treated quickly.
 Thus for the safety of my family including pets, no bird feeder.
 However, we do have a bird bath which does the trick of attracting all kinds of birds, esp during migration time.